-Of the best Mode of Treatment for Weak Eyes 170 CHAP.
-I. Of the Care continually necessary for the Preservation of Weak Eyes 172 CHAP.
+Of the best Mode of Treatment for Weak Eyes Page 187 CHAP.
+I. Of the Care continually necessary for the Preservation of Weak Eyes 191 CHAP.
 II.
-On the Regulation of Exercise for Weak Eyes, both in general and particular Cases 179 CHAP.
+On the Regulation of Exercise for Weak Eyes, both in general and particular Cases 201 Снар.
 III.
-On the Choice of Labour or Employ- ment most judicious for Weak Eyes 182 CHAP.
+On the Choice of Labour or Employment most judicious for weak Eyes 204 CHAP.
 IV.
-On the Species of Relaxation most pro- per for Weak Eyes 185 CHAP.
-V. On the Conduct which ought to be ob- served both by the Long and Near-sighted 187 CHAP.
+On the Species of Relaxation most proper for Weak Eyes CHAP.
+V. On the Conduct which ought to be observed both by the Long and Near-sighted 211 CHAP.
 VI.
-On the Treatment proper for the Eyes after Severe Illness 194 SECTION HI.
-How the Eyes ought to be treated in cases of unfore- seen accidents, but which are not of such immedi- ate import as to require any professional operation CHAP.
-I. Of the best mode of Expulsion of any Ex- traneous or Foreign Matters which may intrude between the Pupil and the Eyelid 199 CHAP.
+On the Treatment proper for the Eyes after severe Illness 218 SECTION III.
+How the Eyes ought to be treated in Cases of unforeseen Accidents, but which are not of such immediate Import as to require any professional Operation 223 CHAP.
+I. Of the best Mode of Expulsion of any extraneous or foreign Matters which may intrude between the Pupil and the Eyelid ib.
+CHAP.
 II.
-Treatment of the Eyes when stung by any Insect CHAP.
+Treatment of the Eyes when stung by any Insect 239 CHAP.
 III.
-Treatment of the Eyes when any Con- tusion has taken place in their Vicinity, and also when a Wound has bled 206 CHAP.
+Treatment of the Eyes when any Contusion has taken place in their Vicinity, and also when a Wound has bled 234 CHAP.
 IV.
-Of the Treatment of the Eyes after any sudden Stoppage of the Perspiration of the Face .
-209 CHAP.
-V. Treatment of the Eyes during and after 044 the Small-pox 211 CHAP.
+Of the Treatment of the Eyes after any sudden Stoppage of the Perspiration of the Face 238 CHAP.
+V. Treatment of the Eyes during and after the Small-Pox 240 CHAP.
 VI.
-Inconveniences and Dangers of the com- 246 mon kind of Spectacles 319 state of sound health, or even to be assured of their meeting with that moderate treatment so necessary to this, the most delicate of all our organs of sense, if, whenever we feel the slightest indisposition in them, we have recourse to the ignorant and interested, or trust them to the care of advertizing quacks.
+Inconveniences and Dangers of the common Kind of Spectacles 249 as concords which chained and on the